-As we're not scientists, we won't be discussing Coronavirus itself.
-But as consultants in the on-demand and gig economy staffing industry, Ubeya has been witnessing the fluctuating effects of COVID-19 on the staffing agencies, event companies and catering businesses working in the temporary employment sphere.
+As we're not scientists, we won't be discussing the Covid-19 outbreak itself.
+But as consultants in the on-demand and gig economy staffing industry, Ubeya has been witnessing the fluctuating effects of Covid-19 on the staffing agencies, event companies and catering businesses working in the temporary employment sphere.

 Why Are So Many Events Being Canceled?

 There is widespread uncertainty across many different sectors, including the events and staffing industry.

 As concerns mount, concerts and festivals around the world are suffering the secondary effects of Coronavirus as more are cancelled out of public health safety reasons.